 I am writing this letter and delivering it in this way because there have been some security leaks.
 We can't use the telephone and telegraphs any more at this juncture except in an emergency.
 Aidan has proved an apt student and is becoming a trustworthy Volunteer.
-You can share this letter with him and with your partner, Morgan who I understand has also survived your trevails.'
+You can share this letter with him and with your partner, Morgan who I understand has also survived your travails.'